yunkii/udacity-front-end/P06/README.md

 ## Credit

-Pre-existing application by Udacity : @forbiddenvoid @richardkalehoff @asparr, complete by @yunkii
+Pre-existing code by Udacity, completed by @yunkii